PaizabuMin/Past_Projects/README.md

 # Past_Projects

 Hello, my name is Paizabu Min.
-This repository contains past projects I've developed over the course of my time in th Univeristy Of Maryland.
+This repository contains past projects I've developed over the course of my time in the Univeristy Of Maryland.
 Below is an overview of each project folder and its main focus.

 ## Projects